tommy351/kosko/README.md

 Write Kubernetes manifests in JavaScript.

-kosko is inspired by [ksonnet] but use JavaScript instead of [jsonnet] so it's much easier to learn and use.
+kosko is inspired by [ksonnet] but use JavaScript instead of [jsonnet] so you don't have to learn another language.
 Unlike [ksonnet], kosko neither touchs Kubernetes clusters nor supports [Helm].
 It's focus on building and organizing Kubernetes manifests in JavaScript.

 ## Installation